d-cole/MutationAccumulation_PreprocAnalysis/README.md

 # spirodela
- - Contains scripts for the spirodela polyrhiza mutation accumulation pipeline
+ Contains scripts to pre-process and map raw reads to reference genome and for the discovery of novel mutations.